WilliamDespres/ageofwar-cpp/README.md

 # AgeOfWarCpp

-M1 project - a remake of the classic game Age of War, for a UNIX terminal.
+M1 project - a remake of the classic game Age of War, for UNIX terminals.
-Written with a classmate.

 ## Usage